doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 Knowing the above I see a few potential solutions

 1. <del>If your requirement is to have strong encryption using the keystore and losing the encrypted data is a no-no - targeting L+ (5+) seems like the only choice, using `.setEncryptionRequired()`.
 However be warned that this is no guarentee that it will always work as this seems to still be broken for non-primary user accounts.</del> This is no longer true due to the regression mentioned above in M-6-23.
-Option 2 below is the best choice (of a bad bunch)

 2. If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-inititialisation for those cases.
 Target 4.3+.
 Remember to check the device has the required lock-screen security settings (as mentioned above) before generating the keyPair.
 Checking for the exceptions at point of key unwrap and notifing the user whilst clearing any key aliases is a simple enough approach for most.